-Crowdfunding makes it easier than ever for your friends, family and even strangers to back your business or product idea.
+Crowdfunding in Canada makes it easier than ever for your friends, family and even strangers to back your business or product idea.
 This list helps you quickly evaluate the leaders in the market to find the one that might work best for you.

-You’ve no doubt heard of this Brooklyn-based platform – in some circles, “Kickstarter” is to crowdfunding sites what “Kleenex” is to tissue.
+You’ve no doubt heard of this Brooklyn-based platform – in some circles, “Kickstarter” is to crowdfunding platforms what “Kleenex” is to tissue.

 It’s an all-or-nothing platform – which means if you don’t reach your fundraising goal by the end of the designated time, you won’t get any of the money raised up to that point.
 It also means your backers won’t have to pay for your project, which could make donating more attractive.

 How Kickstarter works